kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-payload-conventions.md

 TEMPEATURE/VALUE{timestamp}
 </pre>

-Where each of the additional three pseudo-topics contain a single value, which can be used as if it was a real topic.
+Where each of the additional three pseudo-subtopics contain a single value, which can be used as if it was a real topic.
 Al though not yet implemented, the logic would also work for complicated nested JSON data structures. e.g. leading to TEMPEATURE/VALUE{sensor1/comment/english}.

-This works only for subscriptions and display of the values content.
-For publication an appropiate string has to be composed by the application iself.

-This way most of the common smart home sensors emmiting a JSON format on their topics can be read and processed by hyperdash and the rule engine framework.
+This way, most of the common smart home sensors emmiting or expecting a JSON format on their topics can be read and processed by hyperdash and the rule engine framework.

-Also mqtt-list-topics will recocnize the JSON topics and addes the pseudo-topics to its list of topics.
-If you need to publish in JSON, use the main topic to publish a string to, and do the JSON formatting of that string in your application.
-This is easyly done and straight forward.
+Also mqtt-list-topics does recognize the JSON subtopics and adds them to its list of topics.

+Notes:

+* JSON expansion currently only works on the first level.
+So nested objects will not further expand.

+* If published to individual subtopics, always the whole real topic containing the JSON structure is published.
+This means that all the other values get republished, even though they have not changed.

+* Implementation of subtopics in the rule engine framework is not yet done.

 ### Further reading